practicalli/spacemacs/docs/clojure-repl/refresh-repl-state.md

 `SPC u SPC u , e n` clears the state of the namespace tracker before reloading, if for example circular dependencies are preventing successful reload.

-> #### Hint::Hooking into component lifecycle libraries
+???
+HINT "CIDER refresh hook for component lifecycle libraries"
-> `cider-ns-refresh` can [call component lifecycle functions](/clojure-repl/component-lifecycle.md) to stop and start services as part of the refresh process.
+    `cider-ns-refresh` can [call component lifecycle functions](/spacemacs/clojure-repl/component-lifecycle/) to stop and start services as part of the refresh process.

-## Force reload namespace approach
+## Force reload namespace

 If there are issues using `cider-ns-refresh` then use a unconditional reloading of the namespace.

 `, e N` calls `cider-ns-reload` which reloads the namespace of the current source code buffer.
 This is the same as evaluating `(require 'namespace.name :reload)` in the REPL.